shuhei/shuhei.github.com/source/_posts/2017-05-13-http-request-timeouts-in-javascript.markdown

 ## Third-party modules

-### "request" module
+### `request` module

 [request](https://github.com/request/request) is a very popular HTTP request library that supports many convenient features on top of `http`/`https` module.
 Its README says:

->`timeout` - Integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.
+> `timeout` - Integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.

 However, as far as I checked the implementation, `timeout` is not applied to the timing of response headers as of v2.81.1.